 “Their investment in pricing has really paid off,” Natalie Berg, an analyst with London research firm Planet Retail, said in a telephone interview.
 “Traffic and basket size were both up.
 That’s a good sign.
 We’ll see continued investment in price.”

 Total revenue rose 8.5 percent to $113 billion.
 Sales in Wal-Mart’s U.S. stores open for at least a year climbed 2.6 percent, the third straight quarterly gain after more than two years of declines.

 Wal-Mart also said the U.S. Department of Justice and the U.S. Securities and Exchange Commission have informed it that they are investigating the company for possible violations of the Foreign Corrupt Practices Act and that it is cooperating with those probes.
 The New York Times reported last month that Wal-Mart systematically bribed Mexican officials so it could more quickly open stores in the country.

 Federal and local government agencies in Mexico also have recently started investigations of these matters, and the company is cooperating with those probes as well, Wal-Mart said.

-Several of Wal-Mart’s shareholders (WMT) are suing the company, current and former directors and officers and past and present officers of its Walmex unit, the company said.
+Several of Wal-Mart’s shareholders (WMT:US) are suing the company, current and former directors and officers and past and present officers of its Walmex unit, the company said.
 Wal-Mart’s board audit committee is conducting an internal probe as well.

 Sales at Wal-Mart’s U.S. stores rose 5.9 percent to $66.3 billion.
 The company’s international operations boosted sales 15 percent to $32.1 billion and Sam’s Club sales climbed 7.1 percent to $12.1 billion, excluding fuel.